MaxLChao/streamlit-webspace/README.md

-# Welcome to streamlit app for BMI 530 s
+# Welcome to streamlit app for BMI 530
 Project for Max Chao, Aridana Kim Silva, Haotian Xu, & Eliezer Arevera

 Goals: Modeling Death in a patient cohort gathered by Janos Hajagos about length of stay.